-The majority of our funding comes from institutional sources.
+The majority of our funding comes from institutional sources (in the form of grants).
 Until recently, we also had a significant proportion of bilateral funding.
-In the past year, we have on-boarded a new CSR partner in India.
 Of our current grants, only three are unrestricted, with the rest tied to specific geographies or thematic areas (such as monitoring and evaluation).

-PLANS FOR 2022/23 AND BEYOND
+PLANS FOR 2023-24 AND BEYOND